Sequel Venture Partners

 Series B in 2002

-CreekPath Systems was a global provider of storage operations management software, specializing in policy-based storage automation products.
-The company's solutions enabled customers to optimize their storage investments by offering enhanced visibility and operational control over their storage assets within data centers.
-This capability allowed clients to gain a comprehensive understanding of the costs and benefits associated with their key storage resources, as well as the overall impact on data center operations.
-By aligning storage investments with business priorities, CreekPath Systems aimed to improve the return on investment for its customers.
+CreekPath Systems was a global provider of storage operations management software that specialized in policy-based storage automation products.
+The company's solutions enabled customers to optimize their storage investments by offering enhanced visibility and operational control over their data center assets.
+Through its technology, CreekPath Systems helped clients gain a comprehensive understanding of the costs and benefits associated with key storage assets, ensuring that their storage strategies aligned with business priorities and ultimately increasing their return on investments.

 CardioOptics